2021 NCAA MEN’S SWIMMING & DIVING CHAMPIONSHIPS

-Night one of the 2019 Men’s Division I NCAA Championships is over and done with, and just like we did last week, we’re going to do what sports fans often do best: overreact to a very small sample size.
-So, based on exactly one swim, let’s take a look at which teams look like they’re “on” this week and which may be “off.”
+Night one of the 2021 Men’s Division I NCAA Championships is over and done with, and just like we did way back in 2019, we’re going to do what sports fans often do best: overreact to a very small sample size.
+So, based on exactly one swim (timed finals of the 800 free relay), let’s take a look at which teams look like they’re “on” this week and which may be “off.”

 WHO’S LOOKING GOOD?